rawebone/to.phar/README.md

-        -s, --stub          The stub file to act as the boot loader for your library or application -c, --compression   The level of compression to be applied to the archive (none|bzip|tar) -e, --encryption    Encryption to be applied to the archive (none|MD5|SHA1|SHA256|SHA512|OPENSSL) -k, --keyfile       If using -e OPENSSL, a private key file must be specified, -f, --filelist      Comma-Seperated list of files to be added to the archive
+        -s, --stub          The stub file to act as the boot loader for your library or application -c, --compression   The level of compression to be applied to the archive (none|bzip|tar) -e, --encryption    Encryption to be applied to the archive (none|MD5|SHA1|SHA256|SHA512|OPENSSL) -k, --keyfile       If using -e OPENSSL, a private key file must be specified -f, --filelist      Comma-Seperated list of files to be added to the archive -a, --alias         Internal PHAR alias

     Licence:
         to.phar is released under the MIT licence, a copy of which should have been included with this program.